v-ade-r/Chatbot-based-on-Contextual-RAG-full-OpenSource/README.md

 4. Download Docker and set it up.
 5. Open Docker Desktop
 6. In cmd type: docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -e "xpack.security.enabled=false" elasticsearch:8.8.0
 7. Good to go.
-Let's evaluate the retrieving capabilities!
+Let's evaluate the retrieving capabilities running evaluate.py!

 ## **Retrieval evaluation**
 I evaluated the retrieving accuracy at each stage.
 Pass@n - represents the accuracy of getting the 'golden chunk' (most relevant chunk for the query) within the top-n (top5 and top20) retrieved chunks.